1927-08-27a: ~AUDIO~---images---comment---transcript---notes---links---site navigation

 That's always the way,

-That Mother say,
+That Mothers say,

 When it's a nice clear day.